Hawkman (Katar Hol): Post-Hawkworld version

 Just after Fel Andar left Earth, Katar and Shayera were sent to Earth, where they served as goodwill ambassadors for their home planet and remained for some time fighting both human and alien criminals in places like Chicago's Netherworld.
 Dubbed by the press as Hawkman III, Katar and Shayera, Hawkwoman II, had a tempestuous working relationship, and eventually, Shayera broke away from Katar, who continued alone.

-Katar met Carter Hall and Shiera Sanders who returned from Asgard with the rest of the Justice Society.
+Katar met Carter Hall and Shiera Sanders, who returned from Asgard with the rest of the Justice Society.
 He learns that his father came to Earth during World War II, under the alias "Perry Carter".
 The Golden Age Hawks, Carter and Shiera Hall, were friends with Paran, and were the inspiration of the Wingmen.
 In one adventure, Carter took an injured Katar to be healed by an old friend, a Cherokee shaman named Naomi ("Faraway Woman").
 Katar discovers that she had known Paran Katar, his father.
 She and Paran fell in love, and the two eloped with the Halls serving as witnesses.
-Thus, Naomi is his birth mother and Katar is a hybrid Human-Thanagarian.

-During the Zero Hour event, Katar Hol was merged with Carter, Shiera, and a "hawk god" creature in a new Hawkman version—a living avatar of the hawk god who adventured for a brief time, continuing to prey on criminals and deal out his own brand of fierce justice.
-He later went insane (tormented by the voices of all the previous hawk-avatars in his head), until he was eventually banished to Limbo by the combined skills of Arion and the Martian Manhunter.
+During the Zero Hour: Crisis in Time! event, Katar Hol was merged with Carter, Shiera, and a "hawk god" creature in a new Hawkman version—a living avatar of the hawk god who adventured for a brief time, continuing to prey on criminals and deal out his own brand of justice.
+He later went insane and was banished to Limbo by Arion and Martian Manhunter.

-Because of Carter Hall's return from the dead prior to Infinite Crisis, it has been stated that Katar Hol's soul dissipated from the Limbo/Realm of the Hawk God and is now deceased.
-Carter Hall currently inhabits a reconstructed version of Katar Hol's post-Zero Hour body, which mostly resembles Carter Hall, but with darker hair and a more barbaric frame.